cgiacomi/terraform_sns_sqs/README.md

-# Terraform SNS to SQS
+# Terraform SNS to SQS to Lambda

-The following is an AWS infrastructure POC using Terraform.
+The following is an AWS infrastructure as code tutorial using Terraform.

 ## Architecture